michiganhackers/spotify-open-source-proj/README.md

 ### PostgreSQL Setup
 Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you don't already have it installed.

-Locally install postgres:14.5 on your machine by running:
+Pull the official docker image of postgres version 14.5 on your machine by running:

 > **docker pull postgres:14.5**

+Create a .env file at the top level of your directory and store environment variables for PG_USER and PG_PASSWORD.

 Make sure your path is set to the top level of this directory, then run **pg_startup.sh** in your terminal using: